-However, a few questions on math.stackexchange have raised more interesting issues, and I’m going to start occasionally posting about some of them here.
+However, a few questions on math.stackexchange have raised more interesting issues.
 For example, recently someone posed a question which came to this:

 Can we do without equality in first order logic, and get something equally expressive using a language with the semantics for quantifiers tweaked so that different variables get assigned different values?

 Unbeknownst to the questioner, who conjectured (on the basis of some examples) that the answer is ‘yes’, the proposal here in fact goes back to Wittgenstein’s Tractatus 5.53, where he writes, ‘Identity of the object I express by identity of the sign and not by means of a sign of identity.
 Difference of the objects by difference of the signs.’
 OK: can this proposal, not really developed out by Wittgenstein, be made to work?

 The answer is it that it can, as I recalled was shown by Hintikka in 1956 (‘Identity, Variables, and Impredicative Definitions’, Journal of Symbolic Logic).
 Hintikka distinguishes the usual ‘inclusive’ reading of the variables (i.e. we are allowed to assign the same object to distinct variables) from the ‘exclusive’ reading, and then proves the key theorem (summarized on his p.
 235):